 With A 64,000 grain capacity, this water softener and iron filter uses a fine mesh resin to effectively remove rust-causing ferrous iron minerals up to a 6-8 PPM range from water.
 Ferrous iron may run clear in water, but can cause rust deposits and give water an unpleasant metallic taste.

-The Fleck Iron Pro also reduces manganese (up to 6 PPM), as well as sediment, sand and dust.
 Its water softening features effectively reduce water hardness up to 75 grains per gallon (gpg), removing hard water causing minerals that result in limescale build-ups in plumbing and home appliances.

-This makes for better tasting water, longer lasting appliances and cleaner plumbing pipes.

 This softening system uses traditional salt-based softening to remove calcium and magnesium minerals from water.
-Sodium is required to switch place with these minerals during the ion exchange process.
 For this system to continue to work, a user will need to factor in for regular sodium tank top-ups.
-More information on tank maintenance can be found in the system’s user manual.

 Read the full review: Fleck Iron Pro 2 Review